hyp3rd/sectools/docs/usage.md

 but rejects those that resolve outside the root.
 It does not prevent crossing filesystem boundaries, bind mounts, `/proc`-style special files, or access to Unix device files.
 On `GOOS=js`, `os.Root` is vulnerable to TOCTOU symlink checks and cannot guarantee containment.
 See the Go `os.Root` docs for platform details.

+Directory fsync behavior: when `SyncDir` is enabled and `DisableSync` is false, sectools attempts to fsync the parent directory for durability.
+Some platforms or filesystems do not support directory fsync; in that case the operation returns `ErrSyncDirUnsupported`.

 ## pkg/memory